mieubrisse/personal-writing/a-theory-of-male-unconfidence/post.md

 ---
-title: "A Theory Of Male Unconfidence"
+title: "A Theory Of Male Boldness"
 ---

+[ ] TODO clarify & sort out the unconfidence/anxiety/wariness
+[ ] Perhaps the "introspection" tool?

 _Written throughout September and October, 2024_

-I've recently become friends with several men who struggle with confidence.
-I've wrestled with confidence issues for a lot of my life, so I empathize.
+I've recently become friends with several men who struggle to feel bold.
+I've wrestled with issues for a lot of my life, so I empathize.
 I won't claim to have "solved" confidence, as I think it's a spectrum that one gets better at.
 But I do believe I've worked on the issue for long enough, and made enough personal headway, that I have something to contribute: a theory for what causes unconfidence, and a potential solution.

 From here on, I'm going to address you under the assumption that you're a heterosexual male wrestling with unconfidence.
 I do this because I am this, and so I'm writing to who I know.